melissajclark/alibi-creator/notes.md

 - BUT, if you change the value after clicking submit, it still logs the first value
 - need to listen for changes on other text field?

+### TO DO

+(November 2, 2014)

+1. add "selected" class to elements once selected
+2. hide items without selected class